rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/_index.md

 Rancher can install Kubernetes on existing nodes, or it can dynamically provision nodes in an infrastructure provider and install Kubernetes on them.

+RKE clusters include clusters that Rancher launched on Windows nodes or other existing custom nodes, as well as clusters that Rancher launched with new nodes on Azure, Digital Ocean, EC2, or vSphere.

 ### Requirements

 If you use RKE to set up a cluster, your nodes must meet the [requirements]({{<baseurl>}}/rancher/v2.x/en/cluster-provisioning/node-requirements) for nodes in downstream user clusters.